ghodulik95/chromebook-nautilus-desktop/README.md

 ### 8.4 Multi-Finger Gestures Not Working

-- **Confirm Touché Daemon is running**
+- **Confirm Touché daemon is running**
 	There should be a system service daemon running:

 		systemctl status touchegg

 	A debug process can be started with

 		touchegg --debug

 Check stdout to see if gestures are detected.
 If not, verify that `~/.config/touchegg/touchegg.conf` is loaded and autostart rule is present and enabled.